C1ndyy/bidmarket/README.md

 ## Future Enhancements <a name="futureenhancement"></a>
 - implement a buy now price feature for users to buy an item immediately at an pre-determined price (by seller)
 - search by location, to view items being sold nearby
-- creadit card and bitcoin payment method
+- real time messaging and notifications
+- watchlist for favorited items

 [Charissa Ho]: https://www.linkedin.com/in/charissatho/
 [Quentin Caron]: https://www.linkedin.com/in/q-caron/